Private medical archive

 Built for the actual mess of medical documents.

-The workflow is designed around inconsistent lab layouts, mixed-quality scans, and the fact that health data should remain reviewable and user-controlled.
+The workflow is designed around inconsistent lab layouts, mixed-quality scans, and the fact that health data should remain reviewable, linkable, and user-controlled.

 01